 STANDARD

-No more than 25% of degree or certificate requirements can be satisfied by CPL credit, not to exceed 30 credits.
+No more than 25% of degree or certificate requirements can be satisfied by portfolio CPL credit, not to exceed 30 credits.
+For all other forms of CPL, credit may exceed 25% of the total credits needed for a certificate or degree.

 CPL cannot be awarded for non-credit courses